* Click here to return to the main conference page *

 Becoming Justice: Developing and Sustaining a Just Vision in an Educational Leadership Preparation Program

-Abdul-Rehman Mohammed Issa, Doron Zinger, Julie Juhn, and Antonia Issa-Lahera, California State University-Dominguez Hills
+Abdul-Rehman Mohammed Issa, Doron Zinger, Julie Jhun, and Antonia Issa-Lahera, California State University-Dominguez Hills

 (10min presentation, with 10min feedback)